 The lemon crepe was impossibly light and not at all overpowered with citrus.
 The hot crepe sported a light dusting of sugar which added a fun little crunch.

-I can’'t let you go without telling you about the French baguettes at Café Papillon.
-One of my big gripes about living here is that it’s hard to get good bread.
-In fact, long before Maya bought Café Papillon, she used to drive all the way down here from Wilmington just to buy the original owner’'s freshly baked baguettes-to-die-for.
-And she didn'’t change a thing when she purchased the business 17 years ago.
-We have good bread here now, from the likes of Touch of Italy, Root Gourmet, The Point and Panera, but Maya's French baguettes are the star of the show.
+I can't let you go without telling you about the French baguettes at Café Papillon.
+One of my big gripes about living here is that its hard to get good bread.
+In fact, long before Maya bought Café Papillon, she used to drive all the way down here from Wilmington just to buy the original owner's freshly baked baguettes-to-die-for.
+And she didn't change a thing when she purchased the business 17 years ago.
+We have good bread here now, from the likes of Touch of Italy, Old World Breads and The Point, but Maya's French baguettes are the star of the show.

 Not only can you order all sorts of sandwiches on these elongated delights, but you can actually buy them.
 An ever-so-slightly warm and crusty chunk of baguette with a schmear of unsalted butter?
 NIRVANA.

-Café Papillon has been in business here in Rehoboth Beach for over 30 years.
+Café Papillon has been in business here in Rehoboth Beach for over 40 years.
 Apparently they're doing something right.
-So next time you’re thinking of a big omelet with a mess o'’ bacon, or a large stack, change things up a bit at Penny Lane.
+So next time youre thinking of a big omelet with a mess o' bacon, or a large stack, change things up a bit at Penny Lane.
 Then tell us about your favorites below.

 I went to this place last year when I was visiting Rehoboth.
 I was attracted to it because I currently eat crepes often living in Washington DC.
 While I’m a huge fan of the ones I find in DC, I was not of this place.
 I can only speak for the crepe.
 It was savory and I had eggs added in.
 There was an issue with the eggs.
 The worker(maybe owner) just wasn’t pleasant when I questioned the eggs.
 Rubbed me the wrong way.
 Another guy had an issue behind us.
 Just didn’t get a good vibe and honestly, it was not a great crepe.
 Maybe people visiting don’t have crepes as often as I do so to them, it’s wonderful because it’s different and new.
 I was not a fan and both my partner and I said we would never go back again.
 All about trying things when you’re on the beach.
 Just have to know what places are good enough to visit again.
 For us, this wasn’t one of them.